tailwindlabs/tailwindcss-forms/README.md

 ## Installation

-> Note that @tailwindcss/forms is designed for Tailwind CSS v2.0, which is currently in alpha.
+> Note that @tailwindcss/forms is designed for Tailwind CSS v2.0.

 Install the plugin from npm: